 Prayer connects us with God.
 Sharing each other's concerns strengthens our faith and reminds that we are not alone.
 How may we pray for you?

 Praying for each other is important to us.
-Please call all prayer concerns to Karen Peffer (724-452-8715) our Prayer Coordinator.
-If Karen is unavailable, please phone Joann Castor or Jim and Esther Miller.
+Spoken and un-spoken prayer requests can be made by calling the church office (724-843-0862), sending an e-mail to the church email@example.com, or calling Elmira Hollingshead (724-432-3403).
 Special thanks for your help in keeping us in touch with the concerns of our church family.
 Let us continue to lift one another up in a spirit of prayer.

 Current Prayer Concerns for our Church Family and Friends are published in each months Church Newsletter.
 Prayer concerns received after each newsletter has been published are posted on this page as they are received.
 Please check back often.

 We ask for continued prayers for Doug Hefner’s father, Bill, who is now at UPMC Montefiore for testing after experiencing a fall.
 They are monitoring fluid in lungs.
 It is an anxious time to be hospitalized, and not a time visitors are permitted, so we ask for continued prayers for the Hefner family.